BitcoinUnlimited/BitcoinUnlimited/doc/bu-xpedited-forwarding.md

 --------------------------------------------------------

 Two bitcoin.conf entries need to be made.
-One is the `addnode` connection which opens the connection to the remote peer and the second is the `expeditedblock` entry which makes the request to begin the receipt of xpedited blocks from this peer.
+One is the `addnode` connection which opens the connection to the remote peer and the second is the `expeditedblock` entry which makes the request to begin the receipt of Xpedited blocks from this peer.

 	addnode=<ip:port>
 	expeditedblock=<ip:port>